 It is that time of year where Ann Kingstone and I run our annual Mystery Knit-A-Long!
 This year we are knitting hats and are very excited about sharing this with you.

-The MKAL is designed to stretch your creativity by giving you not one, but two options for each section of the socks.
-We will send out a section of two great linked designs each week and the choice becomes yours.
-You may decide to make both socks the same, or On The Other Foot (see what we did there?), you may decide to do things differently.
+As always, our MKAL is designed to stretch your creativity by giving you not one, but two options for each section of the hat.
+We will send out a section of two great linked designs each week and the choice becomes yours for which option to knit.

-This innovative MKAL will start with part one of the designs on the 9th of March, followed by Part Two on the 16th, Part Three on the 23rd, Part Four on the 30th, and Part Five on the 6th of April.
-The final full pattern will be revealed on the 13th of April with winners chosen and prizes announced for those who have posted pictures of their completed socks in our Ravelry group forum page.
+This innovative MKAL will start with part one of the designs on the 15th of February, followed by Part Two on the 22nd, Part Three on March 1st.
+The final full pattern will be revealed on the 8th of March with winners chosen and prizes announced for those who have posted pictures of their completed hat in our Ravelry group forum page.
 You will automatically receive an email with the pattern update on these dates to download the next section.
 Each part will have one option designed by myself and one option designed by Ann Kingstone.
-They can be mixed and matched giving you many different sock pattern options!
+They can be mixed and matched giving you many different hat pattern options!

-We will be supporting you throughout the MKAL with online video tutorials and advice on our blogs, and an online live chat each week.
-In our Ravelry group we will have forum threads for each update, spoiler threads and a finished sock thread as well as chat and prize giveaways.
+We will be holding hands with you throughout the MKAL with online video tutorials via YouTube, advice on our blogs, Twitter, Instagram and Facebook, and a live broadcast each week.
+We would also love you to join us in our Ravelry group where we will have forum threads for each update, spoiler threads and a finished hat thread as well as chat and prize giveaways.
 We love seeing your colour and yarn choices and sharing with you the fun of a MKAL.
-The last two MKAL - Neck and Neck and On The Other Hand - were great fun and we think this one will be even better!

 This is an inclusive knitalong, and you are most welcome to join us whatever your ethnic, gender, and sexual identity is.
 We have in particular planned for the ethnic diversity of our local community to be represented in the pattern photography.
 This will be published at the end of the MKAL.